sohaibjb/Project-Deep-Learning/README.md

 ### Step 2: Dataset

-Download [the dataset](https://drive.google.com/open?id=1LpgW85CVA48C8LnpmsDMdHqeCGHKsAxw) and place it in the appropriate directory.
+Download some samples of [the dataset](https://drive.google.com/open?id=1LpgW85CVA48C8LnpmsDMdHqeCGHKsAxw) and place it in the appropriate directory.
 In our example, the dataset is assumed to be in the ".../images" directory.
 You can change the *root_dir* parameter in the CancerDataset class accordingly.

 ### Step 3: Run the Code